abuehl/abuehl.github.io/_posts/2026-04-09-internal-partitions.md

 Module and partion names can contain period characters.
 They convey no special meaning and can be used to group the names into readable parts.

+The names of such pseudo partition implementations are not used anywhere else.
+The produced BMI files are thus unused.

 Compiling internal partions with the MSVC compiler requires setting The [/InternalPartition](https://learn.microsoft.com/en-us/cpp/build/reference/internal-partition?view=msvc-170)